Adelic line bundles on quasi-projective varieties: Volumes and heights

 vanishes.
 By definition, the Chambert-Loir measure on the right-hand side is supported on the divisorial points of $X^\an$ corresponding to the irreducible components of the special fiber of $\CX$.
 On the other hand, $\|s_1\|=1$ at these divisorial points by the assumption that $\div(s_1)$ is flat over $O_K$.
 Then the integral vanishes. \end{proof}

-\begin{remark} The theorem can be extended to any non-archimedean field $K$ (with a possibly non-discrete valuation).
-In the above, we assume that $K$ has a discrete valuation because \cite{Del, Elk1, MG, Duc} only constructed the Deligne pairings for locally noetherian schemes.
-However, with some extra work, one can extend the Deligne pairings to projective and flat morphisms $\CX\to \Spec O_K$ for any non-archimedean field $K$, and then the theorem holds similarly. \end{remark}

-\section{Volumes and heights}
+\chapter{Volumes and heights}

-In this section, we are going to study effective section of adelic line bundles, volumes of adelic line bundles, heights of algebraic points and subvarieties, and equidistribution of small points.
+In this chapter, we are going to study effective sections of adelic line bundles, volumes of adelic line bundles, heights of algebraic points and subvarieties, and equidistribution of small points.
 It turns out that many definitions and results for hermitian line bundles can be extended to the current situation.

 As before, we will treat the geometric case and the arithmetic case uniformly, taking the uniform terminology in \S\ref{sec uniform}.